cieranmorris/Weather-Analysis-Web-Visualization/README.md

 ### Screenshots

-This section contains screenshots of each page that must be built, at varying screen widths.
-These are a guide; you can meet the requirements without having the pages look exactly like the below images.
+This section contains screenshots of each page I built, at varying screen widths to demonstrate the code for responsive windows.

 #### <a id="landing-page"></a>Landing page